Ankylosing spondylitis (AS) is an inflammatory disease. It causes pain, swelling, and stiffness in the joints.

 Since there are many factors involved, it can be difficult to predict how long it will take for uveitis to go away.
 Severe uveitis or uveitis of the back of the eye usually take longer to heal.
 The condition may come back following treatment.

 Be sure to follow your doctor’s treatment recommendations.
 You should let your doctor know immediately if your symptoms worsen or recur.

-It’s always important to protect your eyes from UVA and UVB rays as well as environmental hazards.
+It’s always important to protect your eyes from ultraviolet A (UVA) and ultraviolet B (UVB) rays as well as environmental hazards.
 If you have uveitis, however, it’s doubly important to pamper your eyes.